rsvoboda/MultipleProjectSonarQube/README.md

 ### Step 2b) - Analysis of jbossws-* dependencies for jbossws-cxf-client in one big SonarQube project
 Skipped in favor of Step 3a) which is superset of this step.

-### Step 3a) - Analysis of all dependencies for jbossws-cxf-client in one big SonarQube project
+### Step 3a) - Analysis of jbossws-cxf-client and dependencies in one big project using SonarQube Scanner for Maven
 ```bash
 rm -rf workspace && mkdir workspace